 The Board has established clear functions reserved for the Board and those delegated to the Management and this is documented in the Board Charter, which is published on the Company's website.
 The Board Charter adopted by the Board sets out the Board's strategic intent and outlines the Board's roles and responsibilities, providing insights and guidance to the Board and the Management concerning their roles and division of responsibilities.
 Any amendment to the Board Charter can only be approved by the Board.
 The Board Charter is reviewed periodically as and when the need arises to ensure that the dynamic needs of the Group are consistently met.
-The Board had performed a review on 28 February 2019 of the Board Charter and updated the Board Charter to ensure its consistency with the MMLR and its relevance.
+The Board had performed a review on 26 February 2020 of the Board Charter to ensure its consistency with the MMLR and its relevance.